-It was in 1990 that he made his debut in television through a short series based on a comedy movie ‘Parenthood’ for which he earned a nomination for the Young Artist Award for Best Young Actor too.
+It was in 1990 that he made his debut in television through a short series based on a comedy movie Parenthood for which he earned a nomination for the Young Artist Award for Best Young Actor.

-Leonardo’s career touched new heights with the release of the tragic love story, ‘Titanic’ by James Cameron, opposite Kate Winslet in 1997.
+Leonardo’s career touched new heights with the release of the tragic love story Titanic by James Cameron, opposite Kate Winslet in 1997.
 It crossed a budget of over $200 million, thereby becoming the most expensive film ever made.
-With the grand success of the film, Leonardo proved his capabilities in handling lead roles in the Hollywood.
+With the grand success of the film, Leonardo DiCaprio proved his capabilities in handling lead roles in Hollywood.

 Apart from acting, Leonardo also owns a production company, Appian Way Productions.

 Titanic received 14 Academy Award nominations out of which the film won 11.
-Leonardo’s popularity skyrocketed and he entered the People magazine’s list of 50 Most Beautiful People in 1997 and 1998.
+Leonardo DiCaprio’s popularity skyrocketed and he entered the People magazine’s list of 50 Most Beautiful People in 1997 and 1998.

-He was nominated in the Best Actor category by the Golden Globes as well as the Screen Actors Guild.
+He was nominated in the Best Actor category at the Golden Globes as well as the Screen Actors Guild.

 He has also been actively involved on the boards of the World Wildlife Fund, Natural Resources Defense Council, and International Fund for Animal Welfare.

-He is also closely linked to the Leonardo DiCaprio Fund at California Community Foundation as the non-profit set up that works on various environmental issues.
+He is also closely associated with the Leonardo DiCaprio Fund at California Community Foundation as the non-profit set up that works on various environmental issues.